 Use the same method of accounting for the AGIT that was used for federal income tax purposes.
 The taxable year for the AGIT must also be the same as the accounting period used for federal income tax purposes.
-If the standard apportionment provisions do not fairly reflect Indiana income, the Department must be petitioned for permission to use an alternative method.
-For an overview of corporate taxation, see Income Tax Information Bulletin #12 available at www.in.gov/dor/3650.htm.
+If the standard apportionment provisions do not fairly reflect Indiana income, DOR must be petitioned for permission to use an alternative method.
+For an overview of corporate taxation, see Income Tax Information Bulletin #12 available at www.in.gov/dor/files/reference/ib12.pdf.